 How to thrive in virtual team meetings, as an introvert

-- Helping your manager prepare: Help your manager get the meeting pack ready a week early, then you know the agenda was sent out in time for you to prepare.
-The big advantage of these points is they help you perform better in the meeting, and you’re seen as proactive.
+- Help your manager prepare: Help your manager get the meeting pack ready a week early, then you know the agenda was sent out in time for you to prepare.

 I keep hearing that introverts are struggling in many virtual team meetings; it doesn’t have to be like that.
 Being proactive can show you in a good light and make the meeting a more pleasant experience.